douglasg14b/skillshare_scraper/Readme.md

 ## Usage and Configuration

-Create a file named `config.php` file and paste the following into it:
+Create a file named `config.php` in the skillshare directory file and paste the following into it:

 ```php
 <?php